 How to reverse a number in Python

-Learn to reverse a number in Python.
-Explore different methods, tips, real-world applications, and how to debug common errors.
+Learn how to reverse a number in Python.
+Explore different methods, tips, real-world applications, and common errors to master this skill.

 Basic number reversal with string conversion